 Key trends

-- ACLED records 32 Russian long-range missile and drone strikes, with almost half of them taking place in the districts of Kyiv city.
-Ukrainian forces also intercepted strikes in at least 45 further instances.
+- ACLED records 14 Russian long-range missile and drone strikes, including in the western regions of Lviv, Ivano-Frankivsk, Khmelnytskyi, and Ternopil.
+Ukrainian forces also intercepted strikes in at least 24 further instances, including – for the first time – in the westernmost Zakarpattia region.

 Key events